techlahoma/board_meetings/2019/attachments/05_content_creation.md

     so now we can control it separately via OBS.
 This allows us to place countdowns or messages to the presenter on that TV.
 * OKC A/V Volunteer Management
-* OKC Stream Team
-  * Kimberly signed up for Nightbot account to assist in announcements and moderation of Twitch Channel.
-Can add other users as Manager once they have linked their Twitch ID to Nightbot account and generate Nightbot userID.
+  * Aaron is working on documenting the A/V volunteer management process for onboarding future team members.
 * Project 3810 Streaming
   * Lawrence @CoLab Makerspace is setting up streaming at Proj.3810.
 Out of that effort there will be a portable stream kit that can be purchased for remote streaming at a price point sub. $1000.
   * Targeting two use-cases: Meeting spaces that already have a projector and internet, where the meeting organizer uses a personally provided stream capable laptop (appropriate for meetings of 5-25 people); and for permanent installations, with multiple AV inputs at a reasonable price point (appropriate for 5-200 people)
-* Tulsa Stream Team
 * Twitch Channel Management
+  * Kimberly signed up for Nightbot account to assist in announcements and moderation of Twitch Channel.
+Can add other users as Manager once they have linked their Twitch ID to Nightbot account and generate Nightbot userID.
-  * Kenneth-SC4L entered a list of Commands for Nightbot to be used within Twitch Channel to streamline moderator announcements !ask !github !help !list !meetup !prime !rq !slack !support !Techlahoma !ty !who !yt
+  * Kenneth-SC4L entered a list of Commands for Nightbot to be used within Twitch Channel to streamline moderator announcements `!ask !github !help !list !meetup !prime !rq !slack !support !Techlahoma !ty !who !yt`
   * Kenneth-SC4L made subscriber (18px 36px 72px) icons for Twitch Channel, need testing with dark background and Pull Request accepted after passing check.
 * Twitch Highlighting
+  * Working on getting more volunteers involved and trained; staying on top of creating highlights
+  * We would also like to work on creating Twitch clips for the purpose of marketing.
 * YouTube Channel Management
-  * Kimberly updated the YT videos in bulk to change from Gaming Category to Science & Technology Category
+  * Kimberly updated the YT videos in bulk to change from Gaming Category to Science & Technology Category.
+Exports from Twitch default to Gaming, so this will need to be done periodically.